pennersr/django-allauth/docs/configuration.rst

   Determines the expiration date of email confirmation mails (# of days).

 ACCOUNT_EMAIL_CONFIRMATION_HMAC (=True)
   In order to verify an email address a key is mailed identifying the email address to be verified.
-In previous versions, a record was stored in the database for each ongoing email confirmation, keeping track of these keys.
-Current versions use HMAC based keys that do not require server side state.
+Currently two options are provided.
+The default ``True`` is based on HMAC algorithm, and there is a one-to-one correspondence between email addresses and keys and hence it does not require server side state.
+In previous versions as well as the ``False`` option, a record with a randomly generated key was stored in the database for each ongoing email confirmation.

 ACCOUNT_EMAIL_REQUIRED (=False)
   The user is required to hand over an e-mail address when signing up.